Hooray, the weekend is finally here! Why is Friday everyone’s favorite day of the week? Let’s find out with these fun facts about Friday!

 The restaurants are packed, the bars are buzzing, the movie theaters are sold out, and the streets are teeming with people looking to usher in the weekend.
 There is a reason why people say “TGIF” (Thank God It’s Friday).

-Not only is there a laid back atmosphere and a sense of glee about this day, there are many more interesting fun facts about Friday that you might not know about.
+Not only is there a laid back atmosphere and a sense of glee about this day, there are many more fun facts about Friday that you might not know about.
+That’s what this article is all about, to give you a fun Friday fact or two.

 First, there is Friday’s dark side.
 It’s not all about parties and fun, Friday is also filled with superstition, bad omens, and of course the dreaded day, Friday the 13th.